 A participant with a disability must first ask for a specific change to a policy or practice as an accommodation of their disability before the HACFM will treat a person differently than anyone else.
 The HACFM's policies and practices will be designed to provide assurances that persons with disabilities will be given reasonable accommodations, upon request, so that they may fully access and utilize the housing program and related services.
 The availability of requesting an accommodation will be made known by including notices on HACFM forms and letters.
-This policy is intended to afford persons with disabilities an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as those who do not have disabilities and is applicable to all situations described in this Administrative Plan including when a family initiates contact with the HACFM, when the HACFM initiates contact with a family including when a family applies, and when the HACFM schedules or reschedules appointments of any kind.
+This policy is intended to afford persons with disabilities an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as those who do not have disabilities and is applicable to all situations described in this Administrative Plan including when a family initiates contact with the HACFM, when the HACFM schedules or reschedules appointments of any kind.